Drunken Noodles (Pad Kee Mao)

 You’ve likely had drunken noodles from your local Thai take-out joint before so you wonder why bother making it at home instead?

-For starters, I absolutely love the flavor of drunken noodles, but every time I get it at a Thai restaurant or a food truck, I turn into a fire breathing dragon!
+• For starters, I absolutely love the flavor of drunken noodles, but every time I get it at a Thai restaurant or a food truck, I turn into a fire breathing dragon!
 It’s a pretty spicy dish, and I’m a little bit of a spice chicken.
-I like to enjoy a decent amount of heat – the kind where it feels like my mouth is burning, but I can still taste everything and don’t need to chug a glass of milk.
+Making it at home, I can completely control the spice.

-I find the 3, 2-inch Thai chili peppers are perfect, but of course, it depends on your personal taste, heat tolerance, and the size of the peppers.
-With that being said, when you make this dish at home, you can 100% control heat and every other delicious ingredient that gets tossed into the mix!
+• I find the 3, 2-inch Thai chili peppers are perfect, but of course, it depends on your personal taste, heat tolerance, and the size of the peppers.

 How to Make Drunken Noodles